EstherPlomp/TNW-PhD-Newsletters/README.md

 - Maranke Wieringa is setting up a new Dutch interuniversity **network for people with a disability**: contact them for more information through their email (m.a.wieringa[at]uu.nl) or on Twitter.
 - Slack panel on [Trailblazing women in tech](https://slackwomensday.splashthat.com/slackemail).
 - [atoms are binary](https://twitter.com/KatysCartoons/status/1504463231380865031)
+- Susanne Täuber was fired this month for writing [an article](https://doi.org/10.1111/joms.12516) on her own experiences to write a **critique of the system**, showcasing how programmes that are intended to help women can actually get in their way.
+You can [read more about the case](https://ukrant.nl/magazine/susanne-tauber-has-been-fired-if-we-stay-silent-now-the-systems-wins/?lang=en) and how to support Susanne, [listen to a podcast](https://open.spotify.com/episode/4qDHjkRw08bVzmSGmzLpel?si=11ce2e3963284319), or use #AmINext to find posts about this on social media.

 # Career
 - [Not everyone will become a PI after their PhD](https://www.nature.com/articles/d41586-022-00875-0), or [wants to become one](https://www.science.org/content/article/i-thought-i-wanted-be-faculty-member-then-i-served-hiring-committee)!